rahulshc/wTools/doc/eng/tutorial/TimeMeasurement.md

 The program measures the time it takes to iterate elements of an array of length 50 000 000, run both algorithms 10 times.<br>
 Also the program measures the time it takes to iterate elements of an array of length 500, run both algorithms 100000 times.<br>
 The program outputs the variable `counter` to avoid unwanted optimization.
+After completion, time that the test routine took should be analyzed to make sure that it runs nearly times of algorithms checked combined.
 ### Measurement results

 The measurements results should be compiled into a table indicating the interpreter and its version.
 The results may differ significantly depending on the interpreter and its version.
 Also test case should be specified.